louiscollinsjr/udacity-catalog/README.md

 MBD Material bootstrap for front end unite gallery for image gallery

+# Known Issues

 ## Pep8
- Afew long urls were left in as I could not pep8 them
+A few long urls were left in as I could not pep8 them

+## All cars must Automatic
+In the add edit item forms the check box for automatic engine is throwing an error is not selected - still a python nube - i'll try fix this tonight.

 ## License